-Wachau Valley In Brief
+Wachau Valley From Vienna

 The best nature trails include the Danube bike path (‘Donauradweg’) and the Welterbesteig, a 180 km long hiking trail.

-What To Do In Wachau Valley
+Things To Do In Wachau Valley

 There is a good number of boat trips through the valley.
 The most extensive trips cover the route from Krems to Melk and back.
 Smaller local operators also offer mini trips from Spitz to Emmersdorf or Dürnstein and back.